 Dating back thousands of years, weather forecasting had to rely less on scientific data and more on human experience.
 From this, developed the old weather sayings and phrases we see and hear today.
 The sayings became particularly important in sailing and agriculture as they looked for reliable forecasts ahead.

-"Red sky at night, shepherd's delight.
-Red sky in the morning, shepherd's warning" first appeared in the bible in the Gospel of Matthew.
+The concept of "Red sky at night, shepherd's delight.
+Red sky in the morning, shepherd's warning" first appears in the bible in the Gospel of Matthew.
 It is an old weather saying often used at sunrise and sunset to signify the changing sky and originally known to help the shepherds prepare for the next day's weather.
 Despite there being global variations in this saying such as "Red sky at night, sailors delight.
 Red sky in morning, sailors warning", the scientific understanding behind such occurrences remain the same.

 The saying is most reliable when weather systems predominantly come from the west as they do in the UK.
 "Red sky at night, shepherds delight" can often be proven true, since red sky at night means fair weather is generally headed towards you.